You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 In this post you are going to learn:

-- The basic information you need to create a well-rounded estate plan
+- The basic information you need to consider for a will and/or estate plan

 Photo Credit: Sharon Mccutcheon via Unsplash

 Disclaimer: I’m not offering legal advice or promoting an insurance company.
-The goal of this post is to encourage moms to seek the appropriate resource to create a plan for the possibility of difficult circumstances that will likely impact vulnerable family members.
+This is not a sponsored post.
+My aim is to encourage parents to seek the appropriate resource to create a plan for the possibility of difficult circumstances (death or illness) that could impact family members and minors.
 See my disclaimer policy for more information.

 Related: How to Prepare for a Baby Financially